mramshaw/NoteM/README.md

 Beta Testing Made Simple with TestFlight: http://developer.apple.com/testflight/

+> TestFlight makes it easy to invite users to test your apps and collect valuable
+> feedback before releasing your apps on the App Store.
+You can invite up to
+> 10,000 testers using just their email address or by sharing a public link.

-[Probably a good idea for iOS releases as Apple requirements are stringent.]
+[Probably a good idea for iOS releases as Apple requirements are stringent.
+ It sounds a lot like __Fabric__.]

+TestFlight on the App Store: http://apps.apple.com/us/app/testflight/id899247664

 #### Unsigned IPA files